Riizade/Homebrew-Garbage/rules.md

 Defending
 -----
 When an enemy attacks a player, the player again rolls for a relevant skill/attribute combination and attempts to clear the target difficulty of the enemy's strike.
-If they fail, the player is wounded and is unable to contribute to the rest of the fight.
+If they fail, the player has *fallen* in battle and is unable to contribute to the rest of the fight.
 The attribute used to defend against attacks is slightly different than when attacking.
 Strength is still used to defend against melee attacks, and Dexterity for ranged, but if an enemy casts a spell, generally you'd dodge it as a ranged attack with Dexterity.
 Intelligence defenses are instead used for attacks that focus on dominating a player character's mind or attempting to use a curse on them that cannot be dodged.

 Combat - Design
 -----